pozdnyakov/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

         }
     }

-Whenever the device is rotated, model’s rotation quaternion would be updated thus, rotating the model in WebGL scene.
+Whenever the device is rotated, model’s rotation quaternion is updated thus, rotating the model in WebGL scene.

 <figure align="center">